-Remark: Special Function Registers (SFRs) accesses are restricted in the following ways:
+Remark: SFR accesses are restricted in the following ways:

-- User must not attempt to access any SFR locations not defined. - Accesses to any defined SFR locations must be strictly for the functions for the SFRs. - SFR bits labeled '-', '0' or '1' can only be written and read as follows: - '-' Unless otherwise specified, must be written with '0', but can return any value when read (even if it was written with '0').
-It is a reserved bit and may be used in future derivatives. - '0' must be written with '0', and will return a '0' when read. - '1' must be written with '1', and will return a '1' when read.
+- User must not attempt to access any SFR locations not defined. - Accesses to any defined SFR locations must be strictly for the functions for the SFRs. - SFR bits labeled '-', logic 0 or logic 1 can only be written and read as follows: - '-' Unless otherwise specified, must be written with logic 0, but can return any value when read (even if it was written with logic 0).
+It is a reserved bit and may be used in future derivatives. - Logic 0 must be written with logic 0, and will return a logic 0 when read. - Logic 1 must be written with logic 1, and will return a logic 1 when read.

-Table 2:P89LPC938 Special function registers\ indicates SFRs that are bit addressable.
+Table 3.
+Special function registers - P89LPC933/934 indicates SFRs that are bit addressable.